 But in 1988, local conservationists led by Beryl Kerby had the vision of turning the historic building into a Heritage Centre for the area.
 After a lot of hard work and lobbying by many local people – including the foundation of the Nuneaton Civic Society – Beryl’s dream was realised.
 Over 30 years later the Heritage Centre is thriving.
 There are several meeting rooms for local groups and a Victorian Schoolroom – a brainchild of Beryl’s – where local children can engage in hands on history as they discover the nature of nineteenth century education.

 The Centre is administered by a group of Trustees who have worked hard with the aid of lottery and other grants to gradually improve the appearance of the building, still owned by the Borough Council but run and financed by local people.
 More and more local groups are using the Centre and there are regular historical exhibitions.
 Appropriately these have recently included school memories of local people.
 A new kitchen to provide a higher standard of refreshments has now opened and there is a working office with volunteers.
 In the summer of 2011 the Centre obtained a grant for major repairs to the roof of the building to finally eliminate the damp problems inherent in old buildings.
 In 2011 a new roof was completed.
 The building is now warmer, drier and better insulated than at any time in its history.

-The centre is open all day Tuesday, and on Thursday mornings.
+The centre is open y Tuesday, Thursday and Saturday mornings 10am – 1.00pm.
 In keeping with its tradition entry is free.
 It will take you back in atmosphere to schooling in previous centuries as well as showing what 21st Century volunteering and fund raising can achieve.